KyleTelfer/Physics_with_Perceptual_Containers/Physics_Concepts/5-Electromagnetism.md

   - \( \vec{B} \): Magnetic field.

 #### Framework Interpretation
-In the framework, **magnetic fields** are a result of the **physical properties** of a volume.
-The magnetic field is a **property of the volume**, defined by the configuration of the volume’s matter.
-However, a **static magnetic field** (one that is not changing or interacting with other volumes) cannot achieve **kinetic energy transfer** on its own.
+In the framework, **magnetic fields** are a result of the **physical properties** of a container.
+The magnetic field is a **property of the container**, defined by the configuration of the container’s matter.
+However, a **static magnetic field** (one that is not changing or interacting with other containers) cannot achieve **kinetic energy transfer** on its own.
 Kinetic transfer via a magnetic field requires either:

 1. **Injection of Kinetic Energy**: An external energy source (e.g., a moving charge or changing electric field) must interact with the magnetic field to induce kinetic transfer.
-2. **Interaction Between Closed Volumes**: Kinetic transfer occurs when two closed volumes interact via their magnetic fields, and the energy is calculated through a **third closed volume** or a **measured open volume**.
+2. **Interaction Between Closed containers**: Kinetic transfer occurs when two closed containers interact via their magnetic fields, and the energy is calculated through a **third closed container** or a **measured open container**.

-- **Magnetic Field**: Represents the **energy distribution** around a volume, determined by the configuration of the volume’s matter.
-The field strength depends on the volume’s composition and the arrangement of its charged particles.
+- **Magnetic Field**: Represents the **energy distribution** around a container, determined by the configuration of the container’s matter.
+The field strength depends on the container’s composition and the arrangement of its charged particles.
-- **Lorentz Force**: Describes the **energy interaction** between a moving charged closed volume and an external electric or magnetic field.
-The force is a result of the energy redistribution between the volumes.
+- **Lorentz Force**: Describes the **energy interaction** between a moving charged closed container and an external electric or magnetic field.
+The force is a result of the energy redistribution between the containers.

 #### Key Idea: Static vs. Dynamic Magnetic Fields
-- **Static Magnetic Field**: A magnetic field that is not changing or interacting with other volumes will reach **equilibrium** and will not transfer energy.
-In this state, the magnetic field is a **potential energy configuration** within the volume.
-However, the volume itself (and thus the magnetic field) may be **moving** (e.g., due to the motion of the volume).
-To calculate the energy transfer or interactions, the volumes must be **redefined** to account for the relative motion or changes in configuration.
+- **Static Magnetic Field**: A magnetic field that is not changing or interacting with other containers will reach **equilibrium** and will not transfer energy.
+In this state, the magnetic field is a **potential energy configuration** within the container.
+However, the container itself (and thus the magnetic field) may be **moving** (e.g., due to the motion of the container).
+To calculate the energy transfer or interactions, the containers must be **redefined** to account for the relative motion or changes in configuration.
-- **Dynamic Magnetic Field**: A magnetic field that is changing or interacting with other volumes (e.g., through motion or external energy injection) can achieve **kinetic energy transfer**.
-This transfer is mediated by the interaction between the volumes and is subject to the **elasticity** and **degradation** of the interaction.
+- **Dynamic Magnetic Field**: A magnetic field that is changing or interacting with other containers (e.g., through motion or external energy injection) can achieve **kinetic energy transfer**.
+This transfer is mediated by the interaction between the containers and is subject to the **elasticity** and **degradation** of the interaction.

 #### Mathematical Representation
 - **Magnetic Field**: